-\begin{proof} Consider the image $\overline{I}$ of the ideal $I$ in the algebra $A/[A,A]$.
-Then $A/\overline{I}$ is left-quasiregular as a homomorphic image of $A/I$.
-At the same time, the ideal $\overline{I}$ is left-quasiregular as the image of the left-quasiregular algebra $I$.
-But the algebra $A/[A,A]$ is associative and commutative, and in the variety of associative and commutative algebras the property of left-quasiregularity is stable under extensions.
-Therefore, the algebra $A/[A,A]$ is left-quasiregular.
-In the variety of associative and commutative algebras, the Jacobson radical coincides with the Andrunakievich radical, therefore $\mathcal{A}(A/[A,A]) = A/[A,A]$.
-At the same time, every solvable algebra is $\mathcal{A}$-radical, since it cannot be homomorphically mapped onto a semiprime algebra (including a subdirectly irreducible algebra with idempotent heart).
-Thus, $\mathcal{A}([A,A])=[A,A]$.
-The existence of the Andrunakievich radical implies that $\mathcal{A}(A)=A$.
+\begin{proof} Let $\overline{I}$ denote the image of $I$ in the quotient algebra $A/[A,A]$.
+It follows that $A/\overline{I}$ is left quasiregular, since it is a homomorphic image of $A/I$.
+On the other hand, $\overline{I}$ is left quasiregular, since it is an image of the left quasiregular algebra $I$.
+But the quotient algebra $A/[A,A]$ is associative and commutative, and left quasiregularity is preserved under extensions in the variety of associative commutative algebras.
+Therefore, the algebra $A/[A,A]$ is left quasiregular.
+Since the Jacobson radical coincides with the Andrunakievich radical in the variety of associative commutative algebras, it follows that $\mathcal{A}(A/[A,A]) = A/[A,A]$.
+Moreover, every solvable algebra is $\mathcal{A}$-radical, since no solvable algebra can be homomorphically mapped onto a semiprime algebra, in particular onto a subdirectly irreducible algebra with an idempotent heart.
+Therefore, $\mathcal{A}([A,A])=[A,A]$.
+Since the Andrunakievich radical exists, it follows that $\mathcal{A}(A)=A$.